SteveSayantan/DevOps-Bootcamp/docker-basics/installation.md

 1. The name of the image should be same as that of the repository.
 Inside a repo, each image is identified using its tag.
 Hence, every image to be pushed must have a tag.

 1. Login to Docker Hub from CLI using `docker login`.
+Optionally, we can specify the username and password/token with **-u** and **-p** flags respectively, e.g. `docker login -u myUserName -p myPasswd`.

 1. Push the image using `docker push repo_name:tag`

+## Docker Compose
+Install Docker Compose using `sudo apt install docker-compose-v2`